New York State Cancer Services Program

 What is the Cancer Services Program?

 The Cancer Services Program (CSP) provides breast, cervical and colorectal cancer screenings and diagnostic services at NO COST to people who:

 - Meet income eligibility requirements

 - Meet age requirements

 What cancer screening services does the CSP offer?

 - Breast Cancer Screening (Mammogram and Clinical Breast Exam)

 - Under age 40 at high risk for breast cancer*

 - Cervical Cancer Screening (Pap Test, high-risk HPV test and Pelvic Exam)

 - Ages 40 and older

 - Colorectal Cancer Screening (Fecal Occult Blood Test/Fecal Immunochemical Test Kit)

-- People ages 45 and older at average risk for colorectal cancer
+- Ages 45 and older at average risk for colorectal cancer

 - Colorectal Cancer Screening (Colonoscopy)

-- People at increased or high risk for colorectal cancer*
+- If at increased or high risk for colorectal cancer*

 *Only as determined by a New York State-licensed health care provider per program guidelines.

 Where are these screening services provided?

 Services are provided in local clinics, health centers, doctors' offices and hospitals in every county and borough in New York State by health care providers who participate in the CSP.

 Why should I be screened for cancer?